Family friendly activities in central Queenstown

 11. Frankton

 Frankton is an entertainment hub with the popular Site Trampoline, and right next door is Chipmunks kids-only indoor playground.
 You just can’t go past Basecamp Adventures, in the same block with climbing walls and the super-fun Clip N Climb experience that is built for kids.
 Also in the same precinct is Game Over where you can get competitive with the family with indoor go-karting, arcade and lazer tag.
-Just minutes away you’ll find Alpine Aqualand indoor pool with lane swimming, hot pool and hydroslides.
-Also in Frankton, opposite the Events Centre is the Buzzstop Honey Centre and Cafe, your home of all things bees and honey.
+Just minutes away you’ll find Alpine Aqualand indoor pool with lane swimming, hot pool, hydroslide, and a rockatipu climbing wall.

-For more family fun activities, both indoor and outdoor, explore Kidz Go Queenstown on their website or app.
+For more family fun indoor activities for kids, and outdoor activities, explore Kidz Go Queenstown on their website or app.